Bear Wise Jackson Hole Projects

 Bear-Resistant Garbage Storage

 If you live in a conflict priority area 1 in Teton County, Wyoming you are required to use bear-resistant garbage containers or storage.
+This map, courtesy of Wyoming Game and Fish, shows the locations of some human-black bear conflicts in Teton County since the early 2000’s.
 Compliance with this regulation will protect you and your family, your property and bears.
 If you do experience a wildlife conflict, please call Wyoming Game & Fish – early intervention protects wildlife.
 If you have residential garbage service, then please request a bear-resistant garbage container if you do not have one already or if yours is not working properly – remember it must latch to be effective.
 If you do not have garbage service, the Ace Hardware store on Broadway in Jackson can order a bear-resistant container for you.

 Bear-Proof Trash Cans in Teton Village Pilot Project